denriquem/CV/README.md

 #### Discipline

 In order to complete a degree in nueroscience and a masters in social cognition I had to work incredibly hard for long periods of time.
-I regularly worked 14 hours a day seven days week whilst managint to look after myself.
+I regularly worked 14 hours a day seven days week whilst managing to look after myself.
 I would regularly be confronted with a piece of work or paper that I didn't understand.
-Through hard work and perseverance I would break down the unintelligible paper into key concepts that I would research indpendently and then I would piece the puzzle together.
+Through hard work and perseverance I would break down the unintelligible paper into key concepts which I would research indpendently and to then piece the puzzle together.

 #### Curiousity